 - 1. Pre-chill cell lysis buffer and microcentrifuge tubes to 4°C. Add PR-619 (at a final concentration of 50 μM), o-PA (at a final concentration of 1x), NEM (at a final concentration of 5 mM), and protease inhibitor cocktail (see manufacturer's instructions) to the lysis buffer. - 2.
-Add supplied TUBEs to 500 μ l of lysis buffer to a final concentration of 100-200 μ g/mL (1.8-3 μ M).
+Add supplied TUBEs to 500 μl of lysis buffer to a final concentration of 100-200 μg/mL (1.8-3 μM).
 Store on ice.
-Addition of 3 μ M TUBE 2 to cell lysis buffer has been shown to effectively protect polyubiquitinated proteins from degradation while maximizing pulldown efficiency. - 3.
+Addition of 3 μM TUBE 1 to cell lysis buffer has been shown to effectively protect polyubiquitinated proteins from degradation while maximizing pulldown efficiency. - 3.
 Treat and wash cells appropriately.
-As an initial starting point, we recommend the addition of 500 μ L of lysis buffer to a 10 cm tissue culture dish containing approximately $1.0x10^7$ cells (~ 1 mg protein).
+As an initial starting point, we recommend the addition of 500 μ L of lysis buffer to a 10 cm tissue culture dish containing approximately 1.0×10^7 cells (~ 1 mg protein).
 The optimal number of cells will depend on the cell line and the abundance of the protein of interest. - 4.
 Collect cells by scraping and transfer lysate to a pre-chilled 1.5 mL microcentrifuge tube. - 5.
 Incubate TUBEs containing lysate for 15 minutes on ice. - 6.
 Clarify cell lysate by centrifugation for 10 minutes at ~14,000xg (4°C). - 7.
-Collect supernatant and save an "INPUT" sample for analysis by Western blotting (e.g., 5 μl cell lysate in 50 μl 1X SDS (reducing sample prep buffer for SDS-PAGE at the following final concentrations of 62.5 mM Tris-HCL (pH6.8), 1.5% SDS, 8.33% Glycerol, 1.5% β-mercaptoethanol, and 0.005% Bromophenol blue). - 8.
-Add the appropriately equilibrated IMAC affinity resin to the TUBEs-containing cell lysate.
-Incubate for at least 2 hours at +4°C - Collect beads by centrifugation (<1000xg, 4°C) for 5 minutes.
-Save supernatant as the "UNBOUND FRACTION," in preparation for the analysis in the same manner as the INPUT sample. - 10.
-Wash beads with TBS-T, collect by low-speed centrifugation as above, and aspirate carefully until no liquid remains. - Optional: if using HIS6-TUBEs and IMAC resin, perform washes in the presence of 20 mM imidazole. - 11.
+Collect supernatant and save an "INPUT" sample for analysis by Western blotting (e.g., $5~\mu$ l cell lysate in 50 μ l 1X Laemmli reducing SDS sample buffer). - 8.
+Add the appropriately equilibrated streptavidin agarose beads (EMD Millipore Sigma, 16-126) to the TUBEs containing cell lysate. - 9.
+Incubate the TUBEs containing lysate with affinity resin for at least 2 hours. - 10.
+Collect beads by centrifugation (<1000xg, 4°C) for 5 minutes.
+Save supernatant as the "UNBOUND FRACTION," in preparation for the analysis in the same manner as the INPUT sample. - 11.
+Wash beads with TBS-T, collect by low-speed centrifugation as above, and aspirate carefully until no liquid remains. - 12.
 Repeat step 10 two additional times.

-- 12. Polyubiquitinated proteins can be eluted in one of two ways.
-For Western blotting analysis, proceed to Step 13.
-For elution prior to further immunoprecipitation or analysis by mass spectroscopy (MS), proceed to Step 14. - 13.
-Resuspend resin in 1X SDS reducing sample prep buffer (treat by heating at >80°C for 5 minutes) and centrifuge samples at 13,000xg for 5 minutes.
-Analyze sample by SDS- PAGE/Western blotting.
+13. Resuspend resin in 1X Laemmli reducing SDS sample buffer (treat by heating at >80°C for 5 minutes) and centrifuge samples at 13,000xg for 5 minutes.
+Analyze sample by SDS-PAGE/Western blotting.
 Normalize to both the INPUT and the UNBOUND FRACTION, if desired.
-Discard the resin. - 14.
-Elute using 500μl of TBS-T containing 500mM imidazole with a brief vortex.
-Reducing elution volume may increase sensitivity.
-Collect supernatant by high-speed centrifugation for 5 minutes for further analysis (immunoprecipitation or MS).
 Discard the resin.